kakaroto/Beyond20/docs/api.md

 - `item-customizations`: (Optional) Array of string containing the item customizations for this character/item (like 'Pact Weapon')
 - `quantity`: (Optional) The quantity of the item that the character has, as an integer `<number>`
 - `tags`: (Optional) Array of strings for item specific tags (consumable, heal, utility, instrument, etc..)
-- `mastery`: (Optional) The mastery type that the character has over this weapon

 #### attack
 Roll an attack.
 This will generally be either rolling a weapon attack or a special action or class feature attack.